 Both the material (koa) and carving of the kalaʻau reflect the connection to the ceremonial koʻo.

-Every semester, the deans of every school and college select two student marshals to represent and lead their graduating class in the commencement ceremonies.
+Every semester, the deans of every school and college select one or two student marshals to represent and lead their graduating class in the commencement ceremonies.
 In making their selections, the deans consider characteristics such as leadership, scholarship, and service.
 It is an honor to be selected to marshal your fellow graduates in the commencement ceremonies.

 Student marshals are recognized in the commencement exercise, and have their names printed in the program.
 In addition, student marshals participate in a special rehearsal prior to the ceremonies to learn more about their roles in the ceremonies.
 As leaders of their graduating class, student marshals also serve as point-persons for those needing assistance as we assemble for the procession.